-Samuel Yang on pushing the boundaries of clothing for AW17
+Samuel Yang creates fake office for AW17 show

-While previous collections have seen him encase clothes in ice and connect models with rubber sock-shoes, this season the Chinese designer approached the collection via commonplace items in the workplace
+While previous collections have seen him encase clothes in ice and connect models with rubber sock-shoes, this season the Chinese designer presented the collection among banal workplace items

-It seems that we live in an era of interdisciplinary fashion: we consume it not only as garments but as images, videos, text and endless references.
+It seems that we live in an era of interdisciplinary fashion.
+Not just through garments, we also consume it as images, videos, text and endless references.
 On one hand, this approach has inevitably drawn the attention of young designers away from clothes – on the other, the diversity of disciplines has allowed them to take on work with a variety of media, previously reserved for artists.

 Among these newcomers is London-based Chinese designer Samuel Yang, who has always stood out in his quest for creative tools beyond fashion.
 Yang graduated from Central Saint Martins in 2015, and not long after ended up in LA where he presented his SS16 collection encased in blocks of ice – incorporating a performance element by Milka Djordjevich where models struggled with their legs connected by rubber sock-shoes.
 From the very beginning, it was clear he was keen to do things his own way.